 But it does take more deliberate effort to open up myself to conversation with strangers now than it used to, when I was in my early twenties and wandering around Central America.
 Perhaps it has something to do with knowing from experience that out of the ten people you come across you’ll maybe really only connect with one or two, so you grow more reserved, less willing to engage further when rapport doesn’t come quickly.
 I’ve made good enough friends from my travels that I should be more optimistic on this point, but I still have to remind myself to be receptive to new interactions.

 There is a process of easing into an unfamiliar place, for me, while traveling on my own.
 I start out more tentatively, as if feeling for the next foothold in the dark.
 Going into crowded restaurants or shops alone and having to ask for something, where English is not the first language, can feel daunting.
 I feel like everyone must be staring at me, when no one is.
 It feels like entering someone’s home as a guest, but in a larger sense—their country is their home, and you’re visiting.
 I recall the things my mother used to say whenever I stayed overnight at someone’s place as a child: Don’t be an inconvenience.
 Do what your hosts do.
 Leave the place the way you found it.
-The residue of childhood lessons carry over into adulthood.
+The residue of childhood lessons carries over into adulthood.

 So, when someone was rude to me on the train, I was so taken aback I didn’t react in the way I maybe should have.

 Having found what I thought was my carriage and seat, I found a pale, long-haired young man sitting in it.
-He was plugged into his earphones, and seemed determined not to look at me.
+He was plugged into his earphones and seemed determined not to look at me.
 I said “excuse me” a few times, with that hesitancy I was still feeling, and when he didn’t respond, I tapped him lightly on the shoulder.
 He ignored me for a few beats, then yanked off his headphones with an exasperated flourish and said, “Are you in comfort?”